10 Reasons to go to South Korea

 One of our favorite places to peek into the past here is the UNESCO World Heritage sites of Seokguram Grotto and Bulguksa Temple.
 These two sights contain some of best and most important examples of Buddhist sculpture and architecture in the country!

 Fast-forward thousands of years to recent history, and just an hour north of Seoul you’ll experience a sobering reminder of South Korea’s ongoing conflict with the North: sterile buildings, barbed wire, land mines and watchtowers.
-The demilitarized zone (DMZ) is a different world to what many of us are used to, and it’s part of the country’s living history.
+The demilitarized zone (DMZ) is a starkly different world to what many of us are used to, but it’s part of this country’s living history.

-Keep one eye on the past during your South Korea vacation adventure to get a much richer understanding of the traditional influences that have shaped the country, and everything will, well, make much more sense.
+Keep one eye on the past during your South Korea cultural adventure and everything will, well, make much more sense.

 Image